Luba Empire: Arts and beliefs

 As in the Kuba Kingdom, the Luba Kingdom held the arts in high esteem.
 A carver held relatively high status, which was displayed by an adze (axe) that he carried over his shoulder.
 Luba art varied because of the kingdom's vast territory.
 Some characteristics are common.
-The important role of woman in the creation myths and political society resulted in the decoration of many presitigious objects with female figures.
+The important role of woman in the creation myths and political society resulted in the decoration of many prestigious objects with female figures.

 Headrests and staffs were of great importance in relation to beliefs about prophetic dreams and ancestor worship.
 Dreams were believed to communicate messages from the other world.
 Therefore, it was common to have two priestess figures adorned on a headrest on which one slept.
 Luba staffs, usually owned by kings, village chiefs or court dignitaries, were also carved with dual or paired female figures.
 Single figures on art pieces, specifically staffs, represented dead kings whose spirits are carried in a woman's body.

 Among the Luba, the name "Nkole" appears at the head of every genealogy.
 It is an honorific title, with the literal meaning of "the essentially powerful".
 It was given to the three most distant patriarchs and inserted symbolically in all genealogies.

 In Baluba tradition, a kasala is a well-defined form of slogans in free-verse poetry.
 They are chanted or recited, sometimes with instrumental accompaniment, by men and women who are professional specialists.
 It dramatizes public events that call for strong emotions, such as courage in battle, collective joy at official functions, and bereavement at funerals.
 In style and content, the kasala by itself is a diverse genre of proverbs, myths, fables, riddles, tales and historical narratives.

-Influence

-The prestige attached to the lineage of the sacred kings was enormous, and rulers of small neighboring chiefdoms were eager to associate themselves with Luba culture.
-In return for tribute in goods and labor, these less powerful rulers were integrated into the royal lineage and adopted the sacred Luba ancestors as their own.
-Luba courtly traditions, including artistic styles and sculptural forms, were also passed along to client states.